Who Should Be Listed as Named Drivers

 Example Cost Difference:

 Choosing a cheaper-to-insure vehicle can save up to 30% on teen premiums.
-For more strategies, check our full guide on adding a teenage driver to your car insurance.
+For specific vehicle cost comparisons for new teen drivers, see our guide on car insurance for learner's permit holders.

 Strategic Decisions: When to Add vs. Exclude Drivers